konsumer/zen_night/README.md

 # zen night

+Pebble watch alarm that considers sleep cycle & activity.

 ## NOT COMPLETE

-Pebble watch alarm that considers sleep cycle & activity.
+Currently this will log accelerometer data to couchdb.

 *  There are 2 watchfaces in this series.
 This one is for when you are sleeping.
 Toggle between them when you wake or sleep
 *  All configuration is handled in pebble app on phone (click gear icon.)